 - Physically ill when worrying

-For additional information on anxiety, see the Resources section.
+For additional information on anxiety treatment, see the Resources section.